Being a Christian leader is hard.

 4. Choose leadership as your identity, not your job

-Leadership is a God given anointing.
+Leadership is a God-given anointing.
 It’s part of your very DNA.
 Uncovering the leader within us is part of the healing journey back to our pre-fall intimacy with God.
 Running from it keeps God at arms length by saying He’s wrong about this part of you.
 It creates shame and encourages you to hide.
 Don’t fall for it.
+But being a leader is what is in your identity…. your day job is NOT your identity.
+Knowing that reduces the pressure of having to have a certain title or position of influence.
+Being confident in your identity can also keep you from getting caught up in the hamster wheel of always looking affirmation from other people.
+It will help you become a GREAT, God-appointed leader who prioritizes healthy boundaries with your work.

 5. Give in to your anointing

-6. Recognize the influence you have instead of killing yourself to get what you don’t
+6. Recognize the influence you have instead of exhausting yourself to get what you don’t

 8. Love your body now, not when it looks like you think it should

-Y’all: It’s time to get over our hangups about how we look and stop using them as excuses to hurt ourselves, push others away, and hide from God.
-Care for yourself now out of love instead of punishing your body for the way it’s responded to life.
+Yup-Body image is tied to your ability to be a good leader.
+Not how your body looks, but your perception of how it looks and what value you place on your body.
+Patriarchal culture and gender bias tells us that our self-worth is tied to how our bodies look.
+A lot of times we live that out, and we need to stop doing that.
+It’s time to get over our hang-ups about how we look and stop using them as excuses to hurt ourselves, push others away, and hide from God.
+Care for yourself now out of love.
+Don’t punish your body for its response to life’s demands and events.
 You’ll be a better leader if you care for yourself generously.

 9. Slow down and play the long game

 Leadership isn’t a sprint.
 That hustle, hustle, hustle vibe is a cultural thing, not a God thing.
 Focus on doing it well within the context of a healthy life.
 If you rush through every day trying to pack more in, you’re going to step on people, including yourself.
-Slow down and find the pace that’s right for you in this season.
+Our urgency, in non-urgent situations, usually stems from scarcity or a lack of trust in God or ourselves.
+You can’t outrun those fears.
+Allowing a crisis to manifest when there isn’t one is a sure fire way to make poor decisions and burn yourself out.
+Slow down and find the pace that’s right for you in this season and flex that trust muscle.

 10. Be willing to be led.